USB versus U-BS(ed)?

 Jeffrey Blyther is a Sr. Field Application Engineer or Lantronix, Inc., a specialized networking company providing smart IoT and M2M connectivity solutions.
 Jeffrey has extensive experience in a wide range of technologies, such as Ethernet, Wi-Fi, cellular, datacenter infrastructure, networking protocols, and serial communications.

-Since 1989, Lantronix has been at the forefront of providing IT administrators with innovative IT management solutions.
+Since 1989, Lantronix has been at the forefront of providing IT administrators with innovative Out of Band Management (OOBM) solutions.
 Lantronix is the manufacturer of the SLC 8000, the industry’s first advanced modular console manager, which delivers secure, scalable and high availability OOBM and robust management capabilities.
 Today, the SLC 8000 is used in some of the world’s most demanding IT infrastructure environments, including Fortune 500 data center and test and development environments.
-To learn more about Lantronix and the SLC 8000, go to www.lantronix.com.
+To learn more about the SLC 8000, click here.